raymcdermott/url-redirector/README.md

 | location      | string  | first, last or nth           | Yes        | first         |
 | count         | number  | number of path elements to drop | Yes     | 0             |

+## Performance

+By default the application has a maximum response time of 500ms, after which it will return a HTTP status 202

 ## Limitations